oriolauge/magento2-order-review/README.md

 mkdir OAG
 mkdir OAG/OrderReview
 cd OAG/OrderReview
-install this repository in your current path (app/code/OAG/OrderReview)
+drop this repository in your current path (app/code/OAG/OrderReview)
 ```
-After this commands, you will need to refresh your Magento's cache.
+After this commands, you will need to install the module and refresh your Magento's cache.

 Also, you can use composer.json to install this repository.
 However, this kind of installation was not tested so maybe it has some error that needs to be fixed.